How do you raise children multiculturally?

 Little did they know, that at the time, I actually felt better cared for than I had with our first two children in Denmark.
 And only when I, admittedly, provocatively replied that I had decided to take a chance and give birth in England as occasionally they delivered healthy babies, did people see the absurdity in their fear.

-My children had to endure that I didn't understand the concept of party bags for birthdays and as such, neglected to provide these.
+Once in England, my children had to endure that I didn't understand the concept of party bags for birthdays and as such, neglected to provide these.
 I also insisted on inviting everyone in their class around for their birthday parties though it was common practice not to.
 At first, I didn't understand the significance of wearing a red poppy to school ... and the list goes on.

 And these are the benign examples.
 What about such things like alcohol consumption, curfews, sleepovers, homework, maintaining and developing your mother tongue language not to mention sex and boy-and girlfriends?
 The pitfalls are plenty.